 Young Temple Vipers are generally born with a light green color, with bands of varying color, but as the snakes age, their bands become wider and brighter.
 The following photos will give a better representation of the changes in pattern that may occur, as the snakes age and grow.

 Keep in mind that the three photos above are not of the same snake, but hopefully they show the general progression of pattern and striping in this phase.
 I’ve added more photos below as well, to show some of the various colors and patterns found among this beautiful species.

 If you appreciate snakes at all, you can see why these snakes have been highly sought after by people in the pet trade.
-Beauty may be subjective, but by my standards, a Temple Viper would make for a stunning display animal.
+Beauty may be subjective, but by our standards, a Temple Viper would make for a stunning display animal.

 Looks aside, Waglers possess other traits that seem to make them preferable over other venomous snakes as well.
 For starters, these snakes are naturally pretty laid back, by viper standards.
 Many owners of these reptiles, have tempted fate, and free-handled their Temple Viper without being bit.
-Even without burning incense, warning signs or ingesting five pounds of flour, they simply have a rather calm demeanor – most of the time.
-Again, I feel obligated to stress, that it is NEVER a good idea to put your hands on any venomous snake.
+Even without burning incense, warning signs, or ingesting five pounds of flour, they simply have a rather calm demeanor – most of the time.
+Again, we feel obligated to stress, that it is NEVER a good idea to put your hands on any venomous snake.
 Please don’t do it!